Aristide Boucicaut: Le Bon Marché

-Personal and death
+Personal life and death

 Boucicaut met his future wife, Marguerite Guérin, who was working at a nearby creamery where Boucicaut had his coffee each morning.
-She was born on 3 January 1816 in Verjux, in the Sâone and Marne Department.
-Her mother had been abandoned by her father when she was born.
-Marguerite moved to Paris and became a laundress before she worked at the creamery.
 Boucicault's family objected to a marriage, so she and Boucicaut began to live together in 1836, and had one child born in 1839.
 They were married in 1848.

 He died on December 26, 1877.